Generic name: nitric oxide 0.98mg in 1L

 Weaning and Discontinuation

-Abrupt discontinuation of INOmax may lead to increasing pulmonary artery pressure (PAP) and worsening oxygenation even in neonates with no apparent response to nitric oxide for inhalation.
+Avoid abrupt discontinuation of INOmax [see Warnings and Precautions (5.1)].
 To wean INOmax, downtitrate in several steps, pausing several hours at each step to monitor for hypoxemia.